ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Ability to search through products in a catalog

-When you are reviewing catalog details, on the **Products** tab, you can now see what criteria are used to include products in the catalog, and search for a specific product in the catalog.
+When you're reviewing catalog details, on the **Products** tab, you can now see what criteria are used to include products in the catalog, and search for a specific product in the catalog.

 #### New Twig functions